 |Version produced :||30 December 2013|

 Moderator: Bryce Barker

-- a knowledge and understanding of relevant concepts, theories and evidence;
+- a knowledge and understanding of relevant concepts, theories, and examples;

-- an ability to understand and critically evaluate relevant professional literature/publications;
+- an ability to understand and critically evaluate relevant professional literature;

-- an ability to carry out anthropological research/scholarship on relevant topics, and to report both orally and in writing in an effective way, combining theories, evidence and 'real world' experience.
+- an ability to engage in Anthropological research on relevant topics, and to report in an effective way.

 Text and materials required to be purchased or accessed